asifshaikh49/Jenkins/README.md

 # 🚀 Jenkins CI/CD - Ultimate Deep Dive Notes by Asif Shaikh

-Welcome to the most detailed Jenkins & CI/CD learning guide.
+Welcome to the Jenkins & CI/CD learning guide.
 These notes are perfect for interviews, real-world DevOps projects, and mastering pipelines like a pro. 💡🛠️

 ---